-The National Personal Training Institute (NPTI) is a fitness organization that is unique in the industry because it is a school where people attend for up to 6 months to prepare them to be an NPTI personal trainer.
+Update 9/5/20.
+The National Personal Training Institute (NPTI) is a fitness organization that is unique in the industry because it is a school where people attend for up to 6 months to prepare them to be an NPTI personal trainers.
 This is VERY different from most organizations where people study on their own and take a test.
 I've been wanting to interview an NPTI graduate for a long time and recently I had the opportunity to sit down with Noreen Hensel, who was nice enough to help answer not only my questions but also questions I hope you are asking yourself about NPTI as well.
 By the end of this interview, you will have a better idea about the National Personal Trainer Institute and whether it is right for you.
-Also see my other NPTI review to help you compare answers.
+Also, see my other NPTI review to help you compare answers.

-After reading this, also see my review of World Instructor Training School for more information.
+Also, see my review of World Instructor Training School for more information.

 JC.
 When did you take the NPTI program?